 On August 22, 2012 a public meeting was held at the City of Portage.
 The purpose of this meeting was to gather input from Lake residents on the issue of "weed control" in Long Lake.
 Attendance exceeded 65 people.
 The project received overwhelming support.
 Based on this, the Governmental Lake Board authorized an assessment and designated "Progressive AE Inc." as the contractor to oversee the project.
 Weed control began in May of 2013 and has been, by most reports, successful in cutting down on our invasive weed species.
 This plan has recently been approved to continue through 2025.
 You may refer questions on aquatic weeds to our representative:

 WATER LEVEL - PUMP UPDATE

-The Long Lake 100 horsepower, water cooled, augmentation pump, was turned off on October 11, 2017 and has remained mostly inactive (except for routine maintenance and inspections).
-We did run the pump for 2 months in the summer of 2017, but the lake level rebounded due to above average rainfall.
-Our water level as of September 14, 2020 was at approx. 855.6 feet above sea level.
+The Long Lake 100 horsepower, water cooled, augmentation pump, was turned on March 17, 2021 and ran until June 25, 21 (except for routine maintenance and inspections).
+Our water level as of April 2, 2022 was at approx. 856.0 feet above sea level.
 (In February 2018 we reached a record level of 857.7') Our legal level is 856' above sea level.
 The board is monitoring the level carefully in conjunction with the Governmental Lake Board and Drain Commissioner.
-As of 9-4-2020 our pump is currently running to restore our water level to the legal limit.
+As of 4-1-2022 our pump is currently turned off.

 The gauge installed in 2013, which is the furthest North from the dam weir is now fairly accurate.
 The other gauge, fixed to the concrete dam is also fairly accurate.
 Our most accurate measurements are being taken from the top of the cement weir.